christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 ## Authoritative data

-Allowing to store authoritative resource records (see section 4.4) in the registry provides faster resolution.
+Allowing to store authoritative resource records (see section 4.4 of this document) in the registry provides faster resolution.
 However, if not done properly situations may occur where the data served authoritative should have been delegated.
 RPP servers MUST take precautions to not store authoritative and non-authoritative data at the same time.

 The types and number of authoritative records can result in uncontrolled growth of the registries zone file and eventually exhaust the hardware resources of the registries name server.
 RPP servers SHOULD consider limiting the amount of authoritative records and carefully choose which record types are allowed.